-When you send something electronically, either via your mobile phone or over the internet, you lose control over who sees it or what they do with it.
-You may never be able to permanently delete the image or text.
-Before you send anything electronically, think about where it might end up.
-For more information see the Protecting your reputation factsheet (PDF, 1MB).
+When you send something digitally, either via your mobile phone or over the internet, you lose control over who sees it or what they do with it.
+You may never be able to permanently delete the image or text and it’s important to consider what impact this could have on you, your family and friends and even your employment opportunities.

 Before you send something online, think about where you are sending it and where it might end up.